christinedraper/knife-topo/README.md

 Try out this plugin using a [test-repo](test-repo) provided in the knife-topo github repository.
-[Download the latest knife-topo release](http://github.com/christinedraper/knife-topo/releases/latest) and unzip it, then follow the [Instructions](test-repo/Instructions.md) for a demo script, explanation, and troubleshooting.
+[Download the latest knife-topo release](http://github.com/christinedraper/knife-topo/releases/latest) and unzip it, then follow the [Instructions](test-repo/Instructions.md) for the example.

 The instructions assume you have [chefDK](http://www.getchef.com/downloads/chef-dk/) or equivalent installed and working with Vagrant and VirtualBox, but